preciofishbone/OmniaDocsG2/accessability/index.rst

 Accessibility
 ===========================================

-Omnia contains accessibility functionality: High contrast, Tooltips and Tab navigation.
+Omnia is WCAG 2.1aa compliant and contains accessibility functionality for High contrast, Tooltips, Tab navigation and more.

 This must be turned on in the User Profile menu: